-The Cape Lookout Lighthouse is part of a larger complex of buildings, including keeper's quarters, known as a "light station."
+The Cape Lookout Lighthouse is part of a larger complex of buildings known as a "light station."
 The light station is made up of not only the lighthouse tower, but also quarters (housing) for the keepers and other needed buildings.
 The current lighthouse, the second lighthouse built near Cape Lookout, has stood in this spot for over 150 years.
 The light station area is accessible all year.
 The lighthouse itself is open for self-guiding tours seasonally.

-Also open seasonally, the Keeper's Quarters Museum holds exhibits on the Lighthouse and Life-Saving Services, lives of the keepers, and the history of the Cape Lookout light on the ground floor.
+Also open seasonally, the Keepers' Quarters Museum holds exhibits on the U.S. Lighthouse and U.S. Life-Saving Services, lives of the keepers, and the history of the Cape Lookout light on the ground floor.
 The second floor is closed to visitors.
-Check at the Light Station Visitor Center for a list of programs being held at the Keepers's Quarters Museum.
+Check at the Light Station Visitor Center for a list of programs being held at the Keepers' Quarters Museum.

 Cape Lookout Village Historic District